unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## Gradle: task dependencies

-Next step: we can compile, why not executing the program as well?
+Next step: we can compile, so why not run the program as well?

 1. Let's define a `runtimeClasspath` configuration
     * "inherits" from `compileClasspath`